 * All recovery periods vary depending on the person or severity of the condition.

-There are several spinal conditions that you might experience that can cause changes in the spinal foramina, the most common being herniated discs, degenerative disc complications, facet joint syndrome and spondylosis.
+There are several spinal conditions that you might experience that can cause changes in the spinal foramina, the most common being herniated discs, degenerative disc complications, facet joint syndrome, and spondylosis.
 The natural process of aging, injury or excessive wear-and-tear can also be contributing factors to your condition.

 If you are experiencing the following symptoms, or your condition has not improved with more conservative treatments, you should talk with your doctor about an endoscopic foraminotomy procedure:

-The minimally-invasive, endoscopic approach to a foraminotomy allows for Dr. Q to remove a small amount of bone in the spinal foramina, relieving pressure on nerves and other spinal structures.
+The minimally invasive endoscopic approach to a foraminotomy allows for Dr. Q to remove a small amount of bone in the spinal foramina, relieving pressure on nerves and other spinal structures.
 If necessary, Dr. Q may perform other surgical procedures alongside the foraminotomy to treat any other conditions that might exacerbate nerve compression.

 A foraminotomy relieves pressure on spinal nerves and blood vessels, which helps to provide a patient relief from pain, numbness, and other symptoms.
-We use this endoscopic approach at Q Spine Institute as an outpatient procedure, and typically our patients are able to leave on the same day as the procedure.
+We use an endoscopic approach at Q Spine Institute as an outpatient procedure, and typically our patients are able to leave on the same day as the procedure.